yt-project/unyt/paper/paper.md

 take care to supply data in the correct units or who need to infer the units of data returned by the software.

-The `unyt` library provides the `unyt.Unit` class that represents a physical unit.
-Physical units in the `unyt` class are defined in terms of the dimensions of the unit, a string representation, and a floating point scaling to the MKS unit system.
-Rather than implementing algebra for unit expressions, we rely on the `SymPy` symbolic algebra library [@SymPy] to handle symbolic algebraic manipulation and the `unyt.Unit` class wraps a SymPy `Expr` object.
-The `unyt.Unit` object can represent arbitrary units formed out of the seven base dimensions in the SI unit system: time, length, mass, temperature, luminance, electric current, and amount of a substance.
-In addition, `unyt` supports forming quantities defined in other unit systems - in particular CGS Gaussian units as well as geometrized "natural" units common in relativistic calculations.
-In addition, `unyt` ships with a number of other useful predefined unit systems based, including imperial units, Planck units, a unit system for calculations in the solar system, and a galactic unit system.

-In addition to the `unyt.Unit` class, `unyt` also provides a two subclasses of the NumPy [@NumPy] ndarray [@vanderwalt2011], `unyt.unyt_array` and `unyt.unyt_quantity` to represent arrays and scalars with units attached, respectively.
-In addition, `unyt` provides a `unyt.UnitRegistry` class to allow custom systems of units, for example to track the internal unit system used in a simulation.
-These subclasses are tightly integrated with the NumPy ufunc system, which ensures that algebraic calculations that include data with units automatically check to make sure the units are consistent, and allow automatic converting of the final answer of a calculation into a convenient unit.

 The `unyt` library is designed both to aid quick calculations at an interactive python prompt and to be tightly integrated into a larger Python application or library.
 To aid quick calculations, the top-level `unyt` namespace ships with a